How to apply for Medicine A100

 Exam results and remarks

-We will make our confirmation decisions based on the A level results published in August 2023.
-All conditions must be met by 31st August 2023.
+We will make our confirmation decisions based on the A-Level results published in August 2024.
+All conditions must be met by 31st August 2024.

-Any dispute over grades must be conducted between applicants and their school or college, and the relevant exam board or accrediting body.
+Any dispute over grades must be conducted between applicants, the school or college, and the relevant exam board or accrediting body.
 We will not respond to requests for special consideration from students or schools/colleges who feel that grades have been awarded inappropriately.

-We reserve the right to reject applications if they are:
+We reserve the right to reject applications if they are incomplete or incorrectly completed:

-- incomplete or completed incorrectly.
-Applicants are required to declare all qualifications that have been completed including those with a failed or low grade
+- applicants are required to declare all qualifications that have been completed, including those with a failed or low grade, and any courses on which you are currently enrolled

-- if applicants declare incorrect details that do not match their certificates
+- if applicants declare incorrect details that do not match the corresponding certificates, this will be taken as evidence of dishonesty and the application will be rejected

 Applicants who have previously commenced study of medicine, dentistry or veterinary medicine elsewhere will not be considered.